RyanYueChun/VV-ISTIC-TP3/exercises/assertions.md

 ## Answer
 1.
 The values .4 and 1.2 are of the float type.
-Float types are numeric values that are approximations of their real mathematical counterpart.
-Meaning, these value of .4 and 1.2 floats are close to the mathematical .4 and 1.2, but there can be some margin of error.
+Float types are numeric values that are approximations of their real mathematical counterparts.
+Meaning, these float values of .4 and 1.2 are close to the theoric mathematical .4 and 1.2 values, but there can be a margin of error.
-In order this kind of problem, we can take into account a certain level of approximation.
+To prevent this kind of problem, we can take into account a certain level of approximation.
-For example, we firste calculate the float value of `3 * .4`, then we compare the difference in value between that latter result and the float value `1.2` using the substraction operator : `1.2 - (3 * .4)`.
+For example, we first calculate the float value of `3 * .4`, then we compare the difference in value between that latter result and the float value `1.2` using the substraction operator as so : `1.2 - (3 * .4)`.

-If the absolute value of that substraction is lower than the level of precision we desire, then we can consider the assertion passes.
+If the absolute value of that substraction is lower than the level of precision we desire, then we can consider the assertion passed.
 For example, for a margin of error of `0.0001` at most :`assertTrue(abs(1.2 - (3 * .4)) < 0.0001)`.